 Medical Properties Trust, Inc. bridges the gap between the growing demand for high-quality healthcare and the ability to deliver it cost-effectively.
 Specializing in acute care, community and rehabilitation hospitals, this healthcare real estate investment trust (REIT) provides operators access to capital for facility improvements, technology upgrades, staff additions and new construction through long-term net leases of real estate assets.
 By reinvesting non-earning assets into operations, MPT clients are able to participate in the growth of the largest sector of the U.S. economy.

-Medical Properties Trust, Inc. announced on September 30th that it had completed the acquisition of the real estate assets of three acute care hospitals operated by IASIS Healthcare, LLC for $283.3 million.
+Medical Properties Trust, Inc. has announced the acquisition of the real estate assets of CircleBath Hospital in Bath, England, for approximately $50 million.

 MPT made its first investment in IASIS in 2008 with the acquisition of the real estate assets of Pioneer Valley Hospital in West Valley City, Utah.
 Three more IASIS hospitals became part of MPT's portfolio in September.